The Gift of Pomona – Pears in Art

-The Chinese believe the pear symbolises immortality and it is a popular gift to leave at family shrines.
-It has been chronicled in Chinese writing and art for over a thousand years.
+The Chinese believe the pear symbolizes immortality and it is a popular gift to leave at family shrines.
+It has been chronicled in Chinese writings and art for over a thousand years.

-Pears are found in Homer’s 9th century BC epic poem, The Odyssey.
-It is one of the ‘gifts of the gods’ which grew in the garden of the King of the Phaeacians.
+Pears are found in Homer’s 9th century BCE epic poem, The Odyssey.
+It is one of the “gifts of the gods” which grew in the garden of the King of the Phaeacians.
 Depictions of fruit in art can be dated back 3000 years to Ancient Egypt, where still life paintings of foodstuffs were thought to become tangible in the afterlife, ready for the deceased to feast upon.
 These include the pear, sacred to Isis.

-In Ancient Rome decorative mosaics containing food signified the hospitality of the host and celebrated the seasons.
-And in both Greek and Roman mythology, pears are sacred to Pomona, the goddess of fruitful abundance.
+In Ancient Rome, decorative mosaics containing food signified the hospitality of the host and celebrated the seasons.
+Furthermore, in both Greek and Roman mythology, pears are sacred to Pomona, the goddess of fruitful abundance.
 Paintings of pears were found in the ruins of Pompeii.

-The pear is found in renaissance religious paintings, representing Christ’s love and the mother Mary.
-Perhaps the most famous is Giovanni Bellini’s 15th Century painting, shown above, often referred to as Madonna of the Pear.
-Carlo Crivelli produced this monumental piece slightly earlier in 1470, showing mother and child cradling a sumptuous fruit that is literally as big as the child Christ’s head.
+The pear is found in Renaissance religious paintings, representing Christ’s love and the mother Mary.
+Perhaps the most famous is Giovanni Bellini’s 15th century painting, shown above, often referred to as Madonna of the Pear.
+Carlo Crivelli produced the monumental piece below slightly earlier in 1470, showing mother and child cradling a sumptuous fruit that is literally as big as the child Christ’s head.

 Giuseppe Arcimboldo‘s portraits were made up entirely of fruit and vegetables.
 See his famous portrait of Holy Roman Emperor Rudolf II, reimagined as Vertumnus, Roman god of metamorphoses in nature.
-See that luscious blush pear smack bang in the middle of that fantastical face.
+See that luscious blush pear right in the middle of that fantastical face.

 Pears are a common feature of Flemish flower and fruit paintings from the 15th to the 17th century.
-And in the 19th century the Impressionists also found favour with the humble pear.
-Vincent Van Gogh painted both the flowering tree as well as the fruit.
-Paul Cézanne included the pear in his many still lives.
-Even Picasso got in on the act, as seen in our title image.
+In the 19th century the Impressionists also found favor with the humble pear.
+Vincent van Gogh painted both the flowering tree as well as the fruit.
+Paul Cézanne included the pear in his many still lifes.
+Even Picasso got in on the trend.

 Cubist Georges Braque saw his pears in a very distinctive way, as did Juan Gris.

 Of course the shape of the pear may represent the female form – fruitfulness and femininity combined.
-Georgia O’Keefe‘s sensual pears emphasise the graceful form that might be person or fruit.
+Georgia O’Keefe‘s sensual pears emphasize the graceful form that might be person or fruit.

-The pear is a wonderful and hardy fruit, widely grown in the temperate regions of the world, with varied size, shape, texture, and flavour.
+The pear is a wonderful and hardy fruit, widely grown in the temperate regions of the world, with varied size, shape, texture, and flavor.
 In Spain in particular, they seem to have an intense love for them.
 There is an expression, esto es la pera, literally translated as ‘this is the pear’, meaning a particularly enjoyable experience.
-The English idiom ‘fit as a fiddle’ translates to estar mas sano que una pera, indicating that someone is ‘healthier than a pear’.
+The English idiom “fit as a fiddle” translates to estar mas sano que una pera, indicating that someone is “healthier than a pear”.